langchain4j/langchain4j/docs/docs/tutorials/spring-boot-integration.md

 ## Supported Versions

-Spring Boot 2 and 3 are supported
+Spring Boot 2 and 3 are supported.

 More info coming soon